DanShappir/Emit/README.md

 Emit.interval(1000).accumulate((r) => r + 1, 0).forEach((v) => console.log(v));
 ```

-### .match(matchers)
+### .match([m1, m2, ...] | m1, m2, ...)
-Splits an observable sequence between multiple handlers based on matching functions.
-The argument is an array of objects, which must implement a *match* member function.
-This method scans the provided matchers in order, and utilize the first matcher for which the *match* member function returns a truthy value.
+Given a single argument containing an array of one or more matcher objects, or one or more matcher objects provided as distinct arguments, splits an observable sequence between the matchers.
+Each matcher object must implement a *test* member function.
+This method scans the provided matchers in order, and utilizes the first matcher for which *test* returns a truthy value.

 To handle value, matcher needs to implement iterator-like interface, consisting of the methods *next* and *throw*.
-After a match, the *next* method is invoked, with the matched element as the first argument and a reference to the observable sequence  as the second argument.
+After a matcher is selected, its *next* method is invoked with the matched element as the first argument and a reference to the observable sequence as the second argument.
 If the matcher doesn't implement *next* then the element is discarded.

 If an error is thrown on the original observable sequence, it is passed to **all** the matchers that implement the *throw* method, with the observable sequence  as the second argument.